Nested Transactions in SQL Server

 Let us see the working function of the SQL Transaction save points.
 In the below code snippet, we have SAVE TRAN, and this command will save the data up to that point.

-For example, if there is any disaster happens after that point, or any rollback command executed doesn’t delete data before the SQL Transaction save point.
+For example, if any disaster happens after that point or any rollback command executes, don’t delete data before the Transaction save point.

 SELECT 'Before Staring any Transaction', @@TRANCOUNT